What's Included in the Price

 Brisbane-Specific Considerations

-Older Queenslander homes in suburbs like Paddington, Red Hill, and Woolloongabba often have external hot water systems on stumps-level concrete pads, making replacement straightforward.
-Some of these homes have galvanised steel plumbing that should be assessed during installation.
-Newer builds in outer suburbs (Springfield, North Lakes) are typically already fitted with solar or heat pump systems under Queensland's building code requirements.
+Queenslander homes.
+Older homes in Paddington, Red Hill, and Woolloongabba often have external hot water systems on stumps-level concrete pads, making replacement straightforward.
+Some have galvanised steel plumbing that should be assessed during installation.
+Newer builds in Springfield and North Lakes are typically already fitted with solar or heat pump systems.

 Hiring a Licensed Plumber in QLD